UMAprotocol/docs/docs/uma-tokenholders/uma-holders.md

 ## What are UMA tokens?

-UMA token is a utility token used to operate UMA's optimistic oracle, known as the Data Verification Mechanism (DVM) and a voting token to govern the protocol.
+UMA token is used to operate UMA's optimistic oracle, known as the Data Verification Mechanism (DVM).
+Owning UMA gives you the ability to contribute price information to the DVM and get rewarded for doing so!
+UMA token is also used to govern UMA protocol.

 UMA token enables you to: